Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

   * **Always post with hashtags**--**Join trending hashtags on Twitter**

-    For most of the tweets, their average numbers of retweet count are quite small and thus it's hard to analyse the effect of Hashtag in a collective way.
+    So of course we know that with more followers, we can get more attentions.
+But it's eaiser said than done, for most of the users, how can they get moethan 100 followers when they only get less than 10 now?
 Here, we pick two users who are representative.

     <center> <img src="/images/super.png" width = "900" height = "600"/></center>